 For over 4 years I did the music ministry.
 Then worship leader of the church became very busy at his work.
 He was not available for practices.
 Soon I was pushed into the worship ministry.
 Initially I was hesitant but I slowly enjoyed the singing.
 I was so happy, my dreams and desires have been fulfilled.
 I was comfortable with the surrounding and set in my next.
 But in 1999 God took me out of the ministry.
 He created the circumstances where I had to leave.

 It was not easy.
 I was like a bird out of the nest.
 I had to venture out all alone.
 Now God does not send the trouble, but God will use our difficulty to push us into our destiny.
-Today I am standing here because God provoked me through my circumstances and brought me to my destiny.
+Today I am standing here because I am provoked to purpose.
+God provoked me through my circumstances and brought me to my destiny.

 Illustration: In 1976, Steve Jobs co-founded of Apple Inc. The company grew but in 1984, there was a disagreement with the board of directors and Steve Jobs was thrown out of his company.
 Steve Jobs went out and started a company called NeXT, which he then renamed Pixar.
 By 1997 Apple was bankrupt, they needed Pixar’s help and technology.
 Steve Jobs was brought back as the CEO of Apple Inc. He saw his circumstances as a push to fulfill his destiny.